Looking for short story lesson plans and short story activities?

 Second, teaching short stories can happen any time of the year.
 I’m currently prepping for the first quarter of school, and for me that means… short stories!
 You can read my previous post about what I hope to accomplish by starting the school year with short stories.
 The beauty of short story activities is they are short.
 You can fit the literature lessons to benefit your schedule and to meet standards.

 Third, after you know what short stories you have available, what standards you’ll meet, and a what activities might work, you can narrow down the stories.
 I have summarized eleven stories below.
 These short stories will work for various ages; however, you might want to use certain ones for older students due to the content.
 For instance, I’ve had upset students with The Monkey’s Paw because Herbert returns from the dead.
 I’ve reviewed the stories below and indicated where I thought the content was mature.
 As always, teachers know their students best.

 Fourth, your students’ abilities matter.
 These can be short stories for high school.
+You can use a short story lesson plan from the list with middle school students.
 So much of short story activities deal with how you present the information.
 Don’t let students get bogged down with confusion.

 Fifth, get started with teaching short stories with a free download.
 Download my free Hashtag a Character activity along with 100 literature activities.
 The variety will provide plenty of activities for short stories.
 I use my hashtag activities with any short story lesson plan!
 You’ll see how I use the hashtag in my summaries below.

 Now, onto the short stories.
 Some of these will make the perfect short story lessons for middle school, while others will lend themselves to short story activities for high school.
 As you read, you might take notes about activities for teaching short stories.
 I’ve included links to my short story activities in the titles, but you can make your own!
 Consider your audience, your standards, and your community.